AidenAR/PokedexAPI/README.md

 ## Inspiration
 Played my 1st Nintendo DS Pokemon game - Pokemon Diamond back in  Christmas 2009.

-1. there is anther funny story where my parents said I became potty trained during a pokemon marathon back in 2004/5 lol
+There is anther funny story where my parents said I became potty trained during a pokemon marathon back in 2004/5 lol

-2. the games/tv show were pretty fun and led me to continue gaming with Pokemon Pearl, Pokemon SoulSilver (my personal fav), Black & White, Black and White 2, X and Y etc
+The games/tv show were pretty fun and led me to continue gaming with Pokemon Pearl, Pokemon SoulSilver (my personal fav), Black & White, Black and White 2, X and Y etc

 They all have a pokedex so why not make one in rust?

 ## Features